Mason Crochetiere

 My team's submission to the 2025 Ubisoft Montreal Game Lab Competition is this destructive co-op puzzle platformer.
 Hit your friend with hammers, set off wild chain reactions, and leave no pottery unbroken!

-Problem: We needed to combine all of our pottery mechanics and set them up for convenient use during level design.
+We needed to combine all of our pottery mechanics and set them up for convenient use during level design.
+Bisque Bash is a puzzle game, so constant iteration on our levels was necessary.

-Solution: An inheritable blueprint that contains all of our gameplay functionality.
-I also set up a folder with each separate model for our level designers.
+I made an inheritable blueprint that contains all of our gameplay functionality.
+I also set up a folder with each separate model for our level designers - it was intentionally easy to parse visually.

-What I learned: Highly Technological solutions can be great, but they need to be tailored around the individuals that are using them for maximum results.
+Highly technological solutions can be great, but they need to be tailored around the individuals who are using those solutions for maximum results.
+Human-centered design matters just as much for developers as it does for players.

 Bisque Bash was developed using Unreal Engine 5.4.
 It is a fully networked 2-player game, and all of our assets & blueprints were made in-house by our 8 person team.
 We were nominated for Best Art Direction & Production.